eherra/catebook/README.md

 ### Error cases

 Site should work properly on normal use and the links on the site lead to valid places.
 However, if incorrect url is provided by user - page will inform the user about this by showing a error page.
-If something weird happens, navigate to **/frontpage**.
+From the error page, you can press any links from the navigation bar to move forward.

 If you forgot your password - create new user. :)